opendatalabrdc/Blog/Database_Quality_Analysis_Building_overlaps_and_irregular_geometries_Various_cartographic_projects_comparison.md

 On average, a rate of 11.6% of buildings are flagged with irregular geometry and 4.8% with Overlaps, this in proportion of total buildings for the zone.
 In total, flagged objects (objects to be validated)  represent 16.3% of buildings.
 |	Total projects analyzed	|	119410	|	13803	|	11.6%	|	5708	|	4.8%	|	16.3%	|

-*Tableau 1 : Topological Analysis Comparison, Flagged objects in % of buildings for the zone, 6 Open Cities Africa projects*
+*Table 1 : Topological Analysis Comparison, Flagged objects in % of buildings for the zone, 6 Open Cities Africa projects*

 |	Town	|	Buildings	|	Form	|	%	|	Overlaps	|	%	|	Total Flags % |
 |	:----------------------------------	|	----------:	|	----------:	|	------:	|	----------:	|	------:	|	----------:	|